GraphiteEditor/Graphite/frontend/README.md

 ## ESLint configuration: `eslint.config.js`

-[ESLint](https://eslint.org/) is the tool which enforces style rules on the JS, TS, and Svelte files in our frontend codebase.
-As it is set up in this config file, ESLint will complain about bad practices and often help reformat code automatically when (in VS Code) the file is saved or `npm run lint` is executed.
+When you use `npm run check`, it [ESLint](https://eslint.org/) checks the code in the frontend project for code quality.
+(The command also reports TS and Svelte errors.)
+The tool enforces style rules on the JS, TS, and Svelte (including its HTML and SCSS) files in our frontend codebase.
+As it is set up in this config file, ESLint will complain about bad practices and often help reformat code automatically when the file is saved in VS Code, or manually when `npm run fix` is executed.
 (If you don't use VS Code, remember to run this command before committing!)
 This config file for ESLint sets our style preferences and configures our usage of extensions/plugins for Svelte support and [Prettier](https://prettier.io/)'s role as a code formatter.

 ## Svelte configuration: `svelte.config.js`